ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/indexed-queries.markdown

 {PANEL: Indexed Queries}

-You can query time-series indexes using `session.Query` and `session.Advanced.DocumentQuery`, and enhance the queries using LINQ expressions.
+You can query time series indexes using `session.Query` and `session.Advanced.DocumentQuery`, and enhance the queries using LINQ expressions.